U.S. urges Argentina to find solution with holdout investors

 Argentina's failure to pay about $100 billion of debt in 2001-2002 devastated the economy, crashed the currency, thrust millions of middle-class Argentines into poverty and has shut Latin America's No. 3 economy out of global markets.

-Argentine Foreign Minister Hector Timerman said the country was ready to negotiate with the holdouts, led by hedge funds that specialise in buying deeply discounted or distressed debt and negotiating profitable settlements, but on fair terms.
+Argentine Foreign Minister Hector Timerman said the country was ready to negotiate with the holdouts, led by hedge funds that specialize in buying up deeply discounted or distressed debt and negotiating profitable settlements, but on fair terms.

 "We are not going to accept extortion and we are not going to accept measures that go against the Argentine people," he said.

-OAS member states passed a declaration backing Argentina, but Jacobson said the United States could not support it as the matter was before the courts.
+Brazil and Uruguay have put up a draft OAS declaration backing Argentina and criticizing the behavior of "speculative agents."
+Jacobson said the United States could not support the declaration as the matter was before the courts.

 Holdouts led by Elliott Management's NML Capital and Aurelius Capital Management rejected terms offered in restructurings in 2005 and 2010.
 These were accepted by more than 90 percent of investors who received less than one-third the original value of their bonds.